 Current and Emerging Treatment

-While the majority of cases of retinopathy of prematurity (ROP) improve without treatment, the presence of plus disease, Type 1 ROP or aggressive ROP (A-ROP) requires transition from observation to treatment for prevention of vision loss.1-3 Intervention should commence within 72 hours of detection of treatable disease to reduce the risk for retinal detachment.3 Treatment is most often required between 34-38 weeks of gestation.4
+While the majority of cases of retinopathy of prematurity (ROP), improve without treatment, the presence of plus disease, Type 1 ROP, or aggressive ROP (A-ROP) requires transition from observation to treatment for prevention of vision loss.1-3 Intervention should commence within 72 hours of detection of treatable disease to reduce the risk for retinal detachment.3 Treatment is most often required between 34-38 weeks of gestation.4

 The treatment of ROP is a collaboration among ophthalmologists, pediatricians, neonatologists, and other health professionals.1,3 Potential modalities include laser therapy, cryotherapy, surgery, or the use of intravitreal anti-vascular endothelial growth factor (anti-VEGF) agents.1,5 Other supportive treatments may be needed, including the use of eyeglasses, the use of an eye patch, or future eye surgeries.1